-Before 1884, Gresham was named Powell Valley after one of the first settler families in the area.
+Before 1884, Gresham was known to many as Camp Ground or Powell's Valley, after one of the first pioneer families that settled in the area.

 Many early pioneer family names are still recognizable as street and road names including: Powell Boulevard, Regner Road, Roberts Avenue, Palmquist Road and Shattuck Way.